TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-2-how-to-add-contact-page-with-data.md

 Statie **scans the `/source` directory for all `.neon` files**.
 All **data stored in them are added as variables** to every template.

-As convention, I put global configuration to `/source/_config` directory and data (like this example to) `/source/_data` directory.
+As convention, I put global configuration to `/source/_config` directory and data `/source/_data` directory.
 But it's up to you, where you put it.

 ### How to Use it?